-- 1 TB active dry yeast or instant yeast or 1 packet active dry yeast
+- 1 tablespoon active dry yeast OR instant yeast

-- 2 TB dried italian seasoning blend, or a total of 2 TB of your favorite dried herbs such as a combination of oregano, basil, thyme, garlic powder, onion powder etc.
+- 2 tablespoons dried italian seasoning blend substitute 2 tablespoons of your favorite dried herbs such as oregano, basil, thyme, garlic powder, onion powder

 - Dissolve the sugar, yeast and salt in the lukewarm water.
 Mix it well, then leave it be for about 3 minutes to let the yeast “bloom.”